No Dogs Available

 What are “Dogs Like Kiba?”

 “Dogs Like Kiba” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “He is the sweetest laziest mala-mutt i have ever known! he love water, hates baths, love peanut butter and ice cream and loves flowers.”